purescript/spago/README.md

 $ spago build
 ```

-This is just a thin layer above the PureScript compiler command `purs compile`.
+This is mostly just a thin layer above the PureScript compiler command `purs compile`.

+*Note*: by default the `build` command will try to install any dependencies that haven't been
+fetched yet - if you wish to disable this behaviour, you can pass the `--no-install` flag.

 The build will produce very many JavaScript files in the `output/` folder.
 These
 are CommonJS modules, and you can just `require()` them e.g. on Node.